-- 8.1.11 When disconnection of service supply takes place due to non-payment, the consumer's deposit will be adjusted within the discretion of the Chief Financial Officer or his delegate. - 8.1.12 New consumer deposits for business and industrial customers must be reassessed three months after the initial deposit date. - 8.1.13 All other business and industrial deposits will be reviewed annually. - 8.1.14 Where the consumer has not entered into a service agreement with the Municipality, services will be disconnected until such time as a service agreement has been signed and the applicable deposits paid. - 8.1.15 Where service supply has been disconnected erroneously a written apology will be dispatched within seven working days. - 8.1.16 Where services are illegally restored legal action will be taken. - 8.1.17 Where service amounts remain outstanding or unpaid for more than two months, without response, the account will be handed over to debt collectors for the collection and/or for legal action to the Council's Attorneys and may be listed at the Information Trust Corporation. - 8.1.18 Such clients will have to make further arrangements with the attorneys and/or the debt collectors for payment of the arrear amounts.
-Current monthly accounts must however be paid directly to the Municipality. - 8.1.19 Once an account has been handed over for collection, the case will not be withdrawn unless there was a mistake or oversight on the part of the Municipality. - 8.1.20 Services shall not be supplied if the consumer's account is not paid in full or satisfactory arrangements in terms of this Policy have been made and honored. - 8.1.21 After installation of a prepaid meter, water and/or electricity shall not be sold to consumers, unless the full amount on the consumers account has been paid or an agreement for the settlement of arrears has been concluded, a service agreement entered into, connection fees and the applicable deposits paid, in term of this Policy.
+- 8.1.11 when disconnection of electricity and/or water supply takes place due to nonpayment, the consumer's deposit will be adjusted within the discretion of the Chief Financial Officer or his delegate. - 8.1.12 new consumer deposits for business and industrial customers must be re-assessed three months after the initial deposit date. - 8.1.13 all other business and industrial deposits will be reviewed annually. - 8.1.14 where the consumer has not entered into a service agreement with the Municipality, water and/or electricity will be disconnected until such time as a service agreement has been signed and the applicable deposits paid. - 8.1.15 where electricity and/or water supply has been disconnected erroneously a written apology will be dispatched within seven working days. - 8.1.16 where services are illegally restored legal action will be taken. - 8.1.17 Where water and electricity amounts remain outstanding or unpaid for more than two months, without response, the account will be handed over to debt collectors for the collection and/or for legal action to the Council's Attorneys and may be listed at the Information Trust Corporation. - 8.1.18 such clients will have to make further arrangements with the attorneys and/or the debt collectors for payment of the arrear amounts.
+Current monthly accounts must however be paid directly to the Municipality. - 8.1.19 once an account has been handed over for collection, the case will not be withdrawn unless there was a mistake or oversight on the part of the Municipality. - 8.1.20 Electricity and/or water shall not be supplied if the consumer's account is not paid in full or satisfactory arrangements in terms of this Policy have been made and honoured. - 8.1.21 after installation of a prepaid meter, water and/or electricity shall not be sold to consumers, unless the full amount on the consumers account has been paid or an agreement for the settlement of arrears has been concluded, a service agreement entered into, connection fees and the applicable deposits paid, in term of this Policy. - 8.1.22 The Accounting Officer may also instruct that a prepaid water meter be installed at the cost of the consumer and water supply be restricted until requirements of the Municipality are met.

-9. CREDIT CONTROL AND DEBT COLLECTION RULES FOR ASSESSMENT RATES AND UNMETERED PROPERTIES
+9. CREDIT CONTROL AND DEBT COLLECTION RULES FOR ASSESSMENT RATES, REFUSE, SEWERAGE, AND SUNDRY DEBTORS AND UNMETERED PROPERTIES